 The 4R nutrient stewardship principles were frequently referred to by participants as effective management practices to reduce N2O emissions.
 Many participants agreed that the 4R principles are accessible and achievable practices that will reduce N2O emissions.
-In western Canada, 54percent of canola acres and 58% of spring wheat acres were following basic 4R principles in 2021 (Fertilizer Canada, 2021).
+In western Canada, 54 percent of canola acres and 58% of spring wheat acres were following basic 4R principles in 2021 (Fertilizer Canada, 2021).
 Discussions called attention to the trade-offs associated with the adoption of 4R practices.
 "The economic considerations are important, because not all emission reduction tactics are also providing an economic benefit, yet they come with an additional cost" (Participant 14).
-Additional cost associated with the purchasing of new equipment, and increased farm management to adopt these BMPs continue to restrain uptake of 4R practices (Liu et al., 2018).